bionlplab/medtext/medtext-docs/pipeline/neg.md

 # Negation Detection

-For negation detection, RadText employs [NegBio](https://github.com/bionlplab/negbio2), which utilizes universal dependencies for pattern definition and subgraph matching for graph traversal search so that the scope for negation/uncertainty is not limited to the fixed
+For negation detection, medtext employs [NegBio](https://github.com/bionlplab/negbio2), which utilizes universal dependencies for pattern definition and subgraph matching for graph traversal search so that the scope for negation/uncertainty is not limited to the fixed